cdpxe/CCEAP/documentation/README.md

 sending: ..........
 sending done.
 ```
 By default, the client sends 10 packets with incremental sequence number.
-This is why the server will receive and display now 10 packets with the same content.
+Therefore, the server will receive and display now 10 packets with the same content.
 Of course, such parameters can be changed as desired.
 The typical packet output is shown as follows:

 ```
 received data (12 bytes):